doctrine-extensions/DoctrineExtensions/doc/translatable.md

 ### Default locale

-In some cases we need a default translation as a fallback if record does not have a translation on globaly used locale.
+In some cases we need a default translation as a fallback if record does not have a translation on globally used locale.
 In that case Translation Listener takes the current value of Entity.
 So if **default locale** is specified and it matches the locale in which record is being translated - it will not create extra translation but use original values instead.
 If translation fallback is set to **false** it